hiperwalk/hiperwalk/docs/install/index.rst

 Install
 =======

-Hiperwalk is built on top of some Python libraries.
+Hiperwalk relies on a number of Python libraries.
-By just installing the Python libraries,
-Hiperwalk does not make use of High-Performance Computing (HPC).
+However, installing these Python libraries alone does not enable Hiperwalk to leverage High-Performance Computing (HPC).
-If an installating with HPC support is desired, you can jump to :ref:`docs_install_hpc_prerequisites` before installing Hiperwalk.
+If you desire to install Hiperwalk with HPC support, please refer to :ref:`docs_install_hpc_prerequisites` before proceeding with the Hiperwalk installation.

-In this page we describe the process of installing Hiperwalk in a freshly installed Ubuntu 20.04 operating system.
-We will describe the process of identifying the GPU, and installing the GPU drivers, neblina-core, pyneblina, and the necessary Python libraries.
+On this page, we outline the process for installing Hiperwalk on a newly installed Ubuntu 20.04 operating system.
+The steps will cover identifying the GPU, installing the GPU drivers, neblina-core, pyneblina, and all necessary Python libraries.

 .. warning::